,

 Message sent from:

-Our curriculum is designed to ensure that every child, first and foremost, develops fluency in the fundamentals of mathematics.
+Developing fluency in maths is the key.
 Frequent, daily classroom practice of number facts, times tables and number relationships help children to secure essential knowledge; this can then be applied to more complex mathematical problems and concepts.
-Knowledge and skills are built upon over time as children progress through the school with plenty of opportunities to revisit and over learn as they move from one year group to the next.
+Through a spiral curriculum, mathematical knowledge and skills are built upon over time as children progress through the school with plenty of opportunities to revisit and over learn as they move from one year group to the next.

 New learning is implemented following the CPA approach (concrete, pictorial, abstract).